 2. Safety Checking of Staff and Students who Work with Children

-iii. in the context of a regulated service as specified in the Vulnerable Children Act 2014.
+- in the context of a regulated service as specified in the Children's Act 2014.

-i. before the staff member or student commences work with children (or before deadline dates as specified under commencement provisions in clauses 25 and 26 of the Vulnerable Children Act 2014), and subsequently
+- before the staff member or student commences work with children (or before deadline dates as specified under commencement provisions in clauses 25 and 26 of the Children's Act 2014), and subsequently

-(i) The University reserves the right to appropriately restrict a person’s University-based activities where a safety check finds that that person may pose a risk to children and/or is not permitted to work with children under the Vulnerable Children Act 2014, or where no safety check has been completed.
+- The University reserves the right to appropriately restrict a person’s University-based activities where a safety check finds that that person may pose a risk to children and/or is not permitted to work with children under the Children's Act 2014, or where no safety check has been completed.

 3. Safety Checking Oversight and Responsibilities